Woman charged with abandoning her blind and deaf dog

 Tania Connelly, 59, is charged with animal cruelty and was issued a summons to appear in court this month, a New Jersey chapter of the Society for the Prevention of Cruelty to Animals said.

-Roni Wildoner, chief of the Bergen County SPCA, said a motorist in traffic saw the dog being pushed out of a car on a road near Teterboro Airport last Saturday then took a photo of the car.
-The photo later led investigators to Connelly, Wildoner said.
+Roni Wildoner, chief of the Bergen County SPCA, said a motorist in traffic saw the dog being pushed out of a car on a road near Teterboro Airport last Saturday and then took a photo of the car.
+The photo led investigators to Connelly, Wildoner said.

-Connelly told NJ.com Friday she left her Boston terrier, Bruna, in a grassy area while she went shopping at a nearby Walmart store.
+Connelly told NJ.com Friday that she left her Boston terrier, Bruna, in a grassy area while she went shopping at a nearby Walmart store.
 "It was not my intention to abandon her.
-I swear to God," said Connelly.
+I swear to God," she said.
 "I was going shopping and it was very hot.
 I didn't want to leave her inside the car."

 "I thought I could leave her there for a half an hour and then come back.
 When I came back, she was gone," Connolly said.

-Connelly said she has had the dog for eight years and believes the dog is at least 13-years old.
-She also admitted the dog has growing medical problems and she cannot afford to pay for them.
+Connelly said she has had Bruna for eight years and believes the dog is at least 13.
+She also said the dog has growing medical problems and she cannot afford to pay for them.

 The dog was found with no collar or identification tags, Wildoner said.
 He also noted that the Bergen County Animal Shelter was a quarter mile away from where the dog was found.